qoco-org/qoco-benchmarks/README.md

 ```

-To run the benchmark problems and generate plots run
+To run the benchmark problems, first create an empty directory called `generated_solvers/` in the root of this repository then run

 ```
 python generate_solvers.py && python run_benchmarks.py